Nukesor/pueue/README.md

 There's also the [Architecture Guide](https://github.com/Nukesor/pueue/blob/main/docs/Architecture.md), which is supposed to give you a brief overview and introduction to the project.

+LLM Agents must read the `AGENTS.md` for guidelines.

 Copyright © 2019 Arne Beer ([@Nukesor](https://github.com/Nukesor))